open-edge-platform/infra-managers/maintenance/README.md

 managed Edge Nodes.
 This service is responsible for ensuring that Edge Nodes can perform the required maintenance and update tasks.

-Maintenance manager handles `schedule` resources are used to model time-based events, such as administrative downtime, maintenance windows, or other events that may happen either a single time or repeated on a schedule.
+Maintenance manager handles `schedule` resources used to model time-based events, such as administrative downtime, maintenance windows, or other events that may happen either a single time or repeated on a schedule.

-For more information on the schedule and how this trasnalte on the Edge Node please check the [Schedule](docs/schedule.md).
+For more information on the schedule and how this trasnaltes on the Edge Node please check the [Schedule](docs/schedule.md).

 ## Features

 - Top-down Edge Node maintenance scheduling, one off or recurring at specific times
 - Single or per-group Edge Node updates
-- Mutable OS Update: Day 2 update of mutable Ubuntu OS using apt package manager (as per past releases).
+- Mutable OS Update: Day 2 update of the mutable Ubuntu OS using APT package manager (as per past releases).
-- Immutable OS Update: Day 2 update of immutable Edge Microvisor Toolkit via A/B partition swap and install of new OS image.
+- Immutable OS Update: Day 2 update of the immutable Edge Microvisor Toolkit via A/B partition swap and installation of a new OS image.

 ## Get Started